rolling-scopes-school/tasks/react/modules/tasks/class-components.md

 # React project setup.
 Class components.
 Error boundary.

-## Technical Requirements.
+## Technical Requirements

 1. Create a separate branch for this task.
+Branch name: "class-components".
 2. Language Requirement
    - Use **TypeScript** for the project.
 3. Project Setup